AntonisGkortzis/islander/guide.md

 *  <b> Tomb of Homer </b> in Plakoto
 *  <b> Ruins of byzantine fort </b> in Paliokastro
 *  Area of <b> Windmills </b> (12 in number)
-*  <b> Archeological Museum </b> of Ios
+*  <b> Archaeological Museum </b> of Ios

 #### <a name="party_ios"></a>What about the party?
 * [Far Out Beach Club](https://www.hostelworld.com/hosteldetails.php/Far-Out-Beach-Club/Ios/4118): One of the most crowded places in Ios, a club near the beach that offers also accommodation and a pool.
-The best place to party in summer you can be in your swimsuit dancing all day with great Djs on deck and get a temporary colorful "i :heart: Ios" tattoo from the body painters.
+The best place to party in summer you can be in your swimsuit dancing all day with great DJs on deck and get a temporary colorful "i :heart: Ios" tattoo from the body painters.

 ![](/images/ios_farout.jpg)